JBarnett775/git-fundamentals-lab/README.md

 ![commit](images/git_commit.png)

 ## Understanding Branches
-#### During development teams will use different branches to work on update, this is done to test changes before committing them directly to the main branch, I wanted to practice this concept, I did this by creating a new branch called "feature-update", I then had to switch to the new branch using the "switch" command
+#### During development, teams will use different branches to work on update, this is done to test changes before committing them directly to the main branch, I wanted to practice this concept, I did this by creating a new branch called "feature-update", I then had to switch to the new branch using the "switch" command

 ```
 git branch feature-update